Mumbai: Biker dies as traffic holds up ambulance for 3 hours

-He was initially taken to Rajawadi Hospital and then to KEM.
-He had lost so much blood in the interim that his chances of survival were slim
+The victim was initially taken to the Rajawadi Hospital and then to KEM.
+But, he had lost so much blood in the interim that his chances of survival were slim

 Sachin Jayvant Vetoskar on Monday lost the battle for his life to the city’s infamous traffic snarls on Monday.

 Sachin Jayvant Vetoskar’s motorcycle skidded and fell on the Eastern Express Highway near Amar Mahal Junction at Tilak Nagar on Monday.
 A speeding gas tanker crushed his legs, leaving him bleeding profusely

 The 38-year-old biker’s legs came under the wheels of a gas tanker on the Eastern Express Highway near Amar Mahal Junction at Tilak Nagar as he skidded and fell on the road around 2.15 pm.
 A police constable rushed a profusely bleeding Vetoskar to Rajawadi Hospital in an autorickshaw.
 But the injuries to his leg were so grave that the hospital recommended that he be taken to a bigger healthcare facility for treatment.

 Around 3.30 pm, Vetoskar was back on the road towards KEM Hospital.
 The ambulance, however, was caught in traffic for so long that he could be wheeled into the hospital only by 6.30 pm.
 Upon his arrival, the doctors’ prognosis wasn’t hopeful — his pulse rate was dangerously low and the chances of survival slim.
 He succumbed to the injuries late at night.